Puut/Puut-Server/README.md

 This is the Puut server.
 Puut is a decentral and quick screenshot sharing service.
 You have to deploy this on a server with the ability to run `nodejs`.
 It offers a small uploading interface by itself but is intended for use with the OS-specific clients you can find [here](https://github.com/Puut).

-##Installation
+## Setup

-You have to have `nodejs` installed.
-Do this via your preferred packet manager on your server, but beware that Ubuntu by now does not include the newest version of `nodejs` in their package sources, which might be an issue.
+You have to have `nodejs` and `imagemagick` installed.
+Do this via your preferred packet manager on your server but beware that Ubuntu by now does not include the newest version of `nodejs` in their package sources, which might be an issue.
 If you encounter errors running Puut, try updating `nodejs`.
 Now clone this repo to wherever you want via `git clone https://github.com/Puut/Puut-Server.git`.
 Go into the new directory and run `npm install` there, all dependencies will be downloaded automatically.
+Copy `config.example.json` to `config.json`.

-You may now change the port and database of Puut, by setting the PORT environment variable.
-The Database-URL can be specified in the config.json.
+You may now change the config of Puut, by setting the PORT environment variable (`export PORT=12345`) or changing the values in `config.json`.

-	export PORT=1234

 If this is not done, Puut will run on Port 3000 by default.